UP | HOME

 }

-This case also relabels the formula before calling ltl3ba, and it then rename all the atomic propositions in the output.
+This case also relabels the formula before calling ltl3ba, and it then renames all the atomic propositions in the output.

 An example showing how to use the --from-ltlf option is on a separate page.